 Try to be a good communicator

-The primary reason why some people get promoted in managerial positions is their expertise and experience.
-However, a great manager also needs to have a broad range of soft skills, primarily the ability to communicate well.
+The primary reason why some people get promoted to managerial positions is their expertise and experience.
+However, a good manager also needs to have a broad range of soft skills, primarily the ability to communicate well.

-The second reason why conflicts arise and managers get a bad rap is lack of listening.
+The second reason why conflicts arise and managers get a bad rap is a lack of listening.
 When your employees are addressing you, make sure you’re actually listening and paying attention.
-Often times, managers only appear to be listening, while they’re merely preparing an answer in their minds, without paying attention to the person on the other end and their non-verbal communication.
+Often times, managers only appear to be listening while they’re merely preparing an answer in their minds without paying attention to the person on the other end and their non-verbal communication.

 Tell it like it is

-While words of praise are always welcome, sometimes the job isn’t done all that great.
+While words of praise are always welcome, sometimes the job isn’t done all that well.
 In situations like those, it’s up to you as the manager to make sure it doesn’t happen again.
-The way to prevent it is to openly give feedback, without sugarcoating or euphemisms.
+The way to prevent it is to openly give feedback without sugarcoating or euphemisms.

 The reason is simple—it hinders communication, and if your employees don’t get proper and honest feedback, they won’t know where they need to improve.
-As tempting as it may be to be mild to your employees to avoid being seen as the bad manager, this will harm your work in the long run.
+As tempting as it may be to be gentle with your employees in order to avoid being perceived as a bad manager, doing so will harm your work in the long run.

 This is not to say that it’s a good idea to go to the other extreme and reprimand employees for every single mistake they make as they go through their workday.
 Make sure your feedback is open, constructive and related to overall goals.

-Being a great manager is much more than handling out orders and having a busy schedule.
-Great managers know how to delegate, communicate well, give honest feedback and stay away from the traps of micromanagement.
+A good manager is much more than handling orders and having a busy schedule.
+Good managers know how to delegate, communicate well, give honest feedback and stay away from the traps of micromanagement.

-Do you know some other ways to become a better manager?
-Do you have any stories to share about exceptional managers you’ve worked with?
+Do you know some other ways on how to become a good manager?
+Do you have any stories to share about good managers you’ve worked with?
 Please let us know in the comments!